The Joyous Melody

 Our Story is not about a Peasant who became rich, nor is it about some happily ever after.
-Nae, it is about an object, one which many people in the area still enjoy today.
-You see, the world is so full of saddening tales of fallen heroes or captured princesses that I thought I would take the time to tell you a tale of a time when something caused great joy through nothing more then its existence.
+Neh it is about an object.
+One which many people in the area still enjoy today.
+You see the world is so full of saddening tales of fallen heroes or captured princesses, I though I would take the time to tell you a tale of a time when something caused great joy through nothing more then its existence.

-His shop was established when he was 23 after having ended his apprenticeship with a master piano smith.
-Made of Pine and Oak, the shop had a homely and soothing scent, adorned with various materials and items.
-Two Pianos sat in the main area of the shop.
-One was black and small while the other was a grand sight to behold.
+His shop was established when he was 23, after having ended his apprentices ship with a master piano smith.
+Made of Pine and Oak the shop had a homely and soothing scent, adorned with various material and items.
+2 Pianos sat in the main area of the shop.
+One black and small while the other was a grand site to behold.
 Ivory keys, each hand painted to the appropriate color, tall with a padded seat whose cloth was as smooth as silk.
-Fredric took great pride in making pianos for all kinds of people and the two in the shop were prime examples of just how well he could make them.
-The smaller cheaper looking one sounded just as amazing as the extravagant one, and everyone in town knew it.
+Fredric took great pride in making pianos for all kinds of people and the 2 in the shop were prime examples of just how well he could make them.
+The smaller cheaper looking one sounded just as amazing as the extravagant one, and every one in town knew it.

-Regularly, a local boy no older then five came into the shop, sat down at the cheaper of the pianos, and tried to play a tune.
-Standing a mere two feet tall, he was the spitting image of a mouse.
-His ears were so attuned to the pianos that he could hear the smallest of flaws in each note he played.
-He was very poor and had always dreamed of owning one of Fredric's pianos.
+Regularly, a local boy no older then 5 came into the shop and would sit down at the cheaper of the pianos and try to play a tune.
+Staining a mere 2 feet tall, the he was the spitting image of a mouse.
+His ears were so attuned to the pianos that he could hear the smallest of flaws in each not he played.
+He was very poor and had always dreamed of owning one of Fredric pianos.
 He was a rather shy fellow, but Fredric loved that boy so.
 One day while the child was playing the piano Fredric asked, "Would you like to learn to play this piano properly?"

-Fredric replied to this show of honesty with further wisdom, saying, "Artists never see their creations as what one wouldst consider grand.
+Fredric replied to this show of honesty with further wisdom saying, "Artists never see their creations as what one wouldst conciser grand.
 It takes the words of others to make thee feel accomplished.
-You bring great joy to me when you play, and I wish to repay that kindness, young Fritz."
+You bring great joy to me when you play, and I wish to repay that kindness young Fritz."

-The next few days were troubling as Fredric began to feel the effects of his age catching up with him.
-It was on the day that Fritz returned and accepted the offer for piano lesson that Fredric decided to build one final piano.
+The next few days were troubling as Fredric began to feel the affects of his age catching up with him.
+It was on the day that Fritz returned and accepted the offer for piano lesson, that Fredric decided to build one final piano.
 This one would be his greatest work.
-This piano is I, your narrator.
+This piano is I your narrator.

-Mine earliest days were filled with small things, amounting to not much more then a leg being carved slowly and carefully, as if a mother were raising a most beloved child.
-Each leg was crafted from the wood of a tree which had been growing in yonder woods south of town for nearly two centuries.
+Mine earliest days were filled with small things, summing to not much more then a leg being carved slowly and caring, as if a mother were raising a most beloved child.
+Each leg was crafted from the wood of a tree which had been growing in yonder woods south of town for near two centuries.
 It was six months before the first leg was finished, but it was a sight to behold.
-Intricate carvings of a song were begun upon it.
-Furthermore, there were inscriptions of various holy objects and saints.
-Each of the other legs continued this song, and when the boy had finished his second year of instruction, my legs were ready.
+Intricate carvings of a song begun upon it.
+Further more there were inscriptions of various holy objects and saints.
+Each of the other legs continued this song and when the boy had finished his second year of instruction, my legs were ready.

 Fritz was nearing the end of his tutelage, and I was in the process of getting my strings prepared, tempered, and strung.
 This process took six and a half years to complete.
 Each string itself took just under one month to create and tie down.
 When finished, Fritz Apprenticed Fritz as his heir to the business of piano making.

-Once more, a wealthy individual came to the shop, demanding the piano that was being produced.
+Once more a wealth individual came to the shop demanding the piano that was being produced.
 Fredric refused.
 The man was a rather imposing Boar, standing a good six feet tall.
 His body was sculpted as if to be made of stone, and his tone was incredibly forceful.

-"If you can complete this piano once I am dead, then, and only then, shall the pope have this piano," Fredric replied.
-He words were more calm then a lake at the morning's dawn.
-Tranquillity filled his gaze as he knew that the boar would not be the one to take his life.
+"If you can complete this piano once I am dead, then and only then shall the pope have this piano."
+Fredric replied.
+He words were more calm then a lake at the morning's dawn Tranquility filled his gaze as he knew that the boar would not be the one to take his life.

-"'Tis not.
-Were it a gift form God, I wouldst have been visited by an angle.
-Wouldst thou deny that God hath given unto this world gifts that thy pope hast not demanded?"
+"Tis not.
+Were a gift form god I wouldst have been visited by an angle.
+Woulds thou deny that god hath given unto this world gifts that thy pope hast not demanded?"

-Later that day, Fritz asked, "Why didst thou deny the pope his wish?"
+Later that day Fritz asked, "Why didst thou deny the pope his wishes?"

-Knowing he would not be alive in five years, he decided to mark his age upon death by leaving one key on me incomplete.
-The last three years of Fredric's life were filled with constant harassment from the church attempting to claim me for their own greedy purposes.
+Knowing he would not be alive in 5 years, he decided to mark his age upon death by leaving one key on myself incomplete.
+The last 3 years of Fredric's life were filled with constant harassment from the church attempting to claim me for their own greedy purposes.
 Still, Fredric refused each and every one of them.
-The day before his death, Fredric placed the 87th key on to me saying, "Fritz my young apprentice, wilts thou fulfil my final wishes?"
+The day before his death, Fredric placed the 87th key on to me saying, "Fritz my young apprentice, wilts thou fulfill my final wishes?"

 "Yes!
-Whatever it is that you wish as upon thy death bed, I shalt carry out to the greatest that I can.
-Whatever it takes, I shall see that your dying words are honored for all time!"
+What ever it is that you as upon thy death bed, I shalt carry out to the greatest that I can.
+What ever it takes I shall see that your dieing words are honored for all time!"